justinmccoy/lab-watson-automatic-model-builder/README.md

 As of 2/5/2018, the Machine Learning service on IBM Cloud is only available in the US South or United Kingdom regions.

+Disclaimer: The Watson Studio UI evolves at a rapid pace.
+It is possible that the screenshots shown in this README won't match your experience exactly.
+Pull requests welcome!

 ## 1. Create an instance of the Watson Studio Service
 Watson Studio is your IDE for Machine Learning and Data Science, combining opensource tools, and libraries into a unified Cloud based platform for discovering and sharing insights.
 For this lab we're using the Automatic Model Builder simplifying the data preparation, training, and evaluation steps of machine learning.